Uni halls vs. private accommodation: How to choose

 All bills included.

-There’s no worrying about paying utility bills when you choose Unite Students halls.
+There’s no worrying about paying utility bills when you choose to live in uni halls.
 All bills are included in the price of your rent.
-That covers:
+This covers:

-With all your bills covered, there’s no worrying about turning the heating on in winter, and no arguments with your flatmates over who’s been using more water.
+With all your bills covered, you don’t need to worry about turning the heating on in winter, and no quarrelling with your flatmates over who’s been using more hot water.
+You can have peace of mind knowing splitting bills will never be an issue, saving you the stress of arguing with flatmates.

 Close to campus